 Everyone Playing Their Part for Greater Inclusion

-It doesn’t matter whether you’re a tech company building websites to WCAG standards, an auditing company helping organizations with a hands-on approach, or a regular business using Recite Me accessibility solutions.
+It doesn’t matter whether you’re a tech company building websites to WCAG standards, an auditing company helping organisations with a hands-on approach, or a regular business using Recite Me accessibility solutions.
 Ultimately, we’re all working towards the same goal of creating a great user experience for disabled people online.
 That’s always been our passion and primary motivating factor, and it always will be.

 Got questions or feedback?
 Then get in touch today!
 Our team is always open to conversations about how we can learn more from the wider web accessibility community to continually improve our products and help as many people as possible.